History of Nashville, Tennessee in Timeline

 2017: Pension Fund Stake in CoreCivic

-In 2017, the Nashville Predators made the Stanley Cup Finals for the first time in franchise history, but ultimately lost to the Pittsburgh Penguins.
+In 2017, the Nashville Predators made the Stanley Cup Finals for the first time in franchise history, but ultimately fell to the Pittsburgh Penguins.

-In 2017, the Nashville Predators won a conference championship.
+In 2017, the Nashville Predators won a division championship.

-On January 18, 2018, the CabaRay, a performing venue owned by Ray Stevens offering a Vegas-style dinner and show experience, opened in West Nashville.
+On January 18, 2018, The CabaRay, a performing venue of Ray Stevens, opened on River Road in West Nashville.

 March 6, 2018: Mayor Megan Barry Resigns

-On March 6, 2018, due to felony charges filed against Mayor Barry relating to the misuse of public funds, she resigned before the end of her term.
+On March 6, 2018, Mayor Megan Barry resigned due to felony charges relating to the misuse of public funds.

 May 1, 2018: Voters Reject Let's Move Nashville Referendum

-On May 1, 2018, voters rejected Let's Move Nashville, a referendum which would have funded construction of an $8.9 billion mass transit system under the Nashville Metropolitan Transit Authority (now WeGo Public Transit) by a 2 to 1 margin.
+On May 1, 2018, Nashville voters rejected the Let's Move Nashville referendum, which proposed funding an $8.9 billion mass transit system under the Nashville Metropolitan Transit Authority (now WeGo Public Transit).
+The referendum failed by a 2 to 1 margin.

-In May 2018, AllianceBernstein pledged to build a private client office in the city by mid-2019 and move its headquarters to Nashville by 2024.
+In May 2018, AllianceBernstein pledged to build a private client office in Nashville by mid-2019 and move its headquarters from New York City to Nashville by 2024.

 May 24, 2018: David Briley Wins Special Election